vickykohnen/InsightLog/KNOWN_BUGS.md

 - **How to replicate:**
   - Analyze a very large log file (hundreds of MBs or more).
   - May cause high memory usage or crash.

+## 8. There is no Exception/Error handling in file_all when Opening the file
+  - Add a Try / Except structure and include the following Except errors:
+    -FileNotFoundError
+    -IOError
+    -EnvironmentError
+  - For these exceptions, log and raise an error